haoosz/ade-czsl/README.md

-# ade-czsl
-Learning Attention as Disentangler for Compositional Zero-shot Learning (CVPR 2023)
+# Learning Attention as Disentangler for Compositional Zero-shot Learning (CVPR 2023)